will-browne/will-browne.github.io/docs/capstone.md

 Emotion detection for behaviour modification of the robot, e.g. can the robot detect if a person is happy or angry to see the robot and adjust its responses accordingly?

 ### EER-Stroke-Orthotic
+This project is to develop a novel stroke rehabilitation orthotic, which has undergone several prototypes.
+The orthotic is a mechatronic device that attaches to a person suffering from the effects of stroke's upper/lower arm in order to actively stimulate the muscles in the hand/fingers.
+This provides improved neural plasticity in the learning of sensorimotor activation.
+This will be in conjunction with researchers interested in Medical Technologies.
+Novel sensing and actuation will need to be considered, e.g. integration of IMU and stretch sensors to monitor recovery rate.
+State-of-the-art additive manufacturing of the device is envisaged.
+The student will need a complete range of mechatronic skills from programming to basic control systems engineering.
+CAD familiarity is a must have skill.
+Depending on a student's interest this project could range from writing an interface app for analysis to electronic circuit board design haptic interfacing with real and virtual objects.

 ### EER-Hallowed-Footwear
 admin@hallowedfootwear.com.au